threema-ch/webrtc-android/RELEASING.md

     ./gradlew publish

-Afterwards, go to https://s01.oss.sonatype.org/#stagingRepositories and:
+Afterwards, go to <https://s01.oss.sonatype.org/#stagingRepositories> and:

 - Close the repository
 - Release the repository

+*Note: It may take a while until the release is visible!*

 Tag and push: